 In the framework of the Large Hadron electron Collider, the concept of an Energy Recirculating Linac (ERL) allows to overcome the beam-beam limit that one would face in a storage ring.
 The electron beam can be heavily disturbed by the beam collision process, while the large acceptance of the ERL will still allow for a successful energy recovery during the deceleration of the beam so that the power consumption is minimised.
+In order to compare the relevant beam-beam reduced luminosity compared to the pp mode, since there would be fewer proton bunches of lower intensity.

-In order to compare the relevant beam-beam parameters and put them into the context of other colliders, two tables are shown highlighting, on the one hand, the parameters from LEP and LHC runs in Tab.
-10.9, and on the other hand, the parameters planned for LHeC at HL-LHC in Tab.
-10.10.
+parameters and put them into the context of other colliders, two tables are shown highlighting, on the one hand, the parameters from LEP and LHC runs in Tab.
+10.8, and on the other hand, the parameters planned for LHeC at HL-LHC in Tab.
+10.9.